Modulus Consensus over Networks with Antagonistic Interactions and Switching Topologies: Introduction

 \section{Introduction}

-Consensus seeking over multi-agent networks has been extensively studied during the past decade, due to its wide applications in various areas including spacecraft formation flying, control of multiple unmanned aerial vehicles, distributed estimation of sensor networks, and collective behaviors of biological swarming (\cite{VicsekEtAl95,LinBrouckeFrancis04}, \\ \cite{TannerJadbabaiePappas07}, \\ \cite{CaoMing_TAC08}).
-Tremendous successes have been witnessed and various fundamental results have been obtained (\cite{JadbabaieLinMorse03}, \cite{SaberFaxMurray07_IEEE}, \cite{Moreau_TAC05}).
-In fact, the idea of distributed consensus algorithms was introduced as early as the 1980s for the study of distributed optimization methods in (\cite{Tsitsiklis_TAC86}).

-A central problem in consensus study is to investigate the influence of the interaction graph on the convergence or convergence speed of the consensus dynamics.
-Due to the complex interaction patterns, this interaction graph, which describes the information flow among the nodes, is often time-varying.
-Both continuous-time and discrete-time models were studied for consensus algorithms with switching interaction graphs and many in-depth understanding was obtained for linear models (\cite{JadbabaieLinMorse03,SaberMurray04,Blondel_CDC2005,Moreau_CDC04,RenBeard05_TAC}, \\ \cite{CaoMing_SIAM08J2}, \cite{HendrickxTAC13}).
-Nonlinear multi-agent dynamics have also drawn much attention (\cite{LinZhiyun_SIAM07, ShiGuodong_Automatica2009, MengZiyang_Automatica2013}) since in many practical problems the node dynamics are naturally nonlinear, {\em e.g.}, the Kuramoto model (\cite{kuramoto1,kuramoto2}).
-Recently, consensus algorithms over cooperative-antagonistic networks were also studied in which a node sends the opposite of its true state to its antagonistic neighbors (\cite{AltafiniPlosOne,Altafini_TAC13}).
+Distributed consensus algorithms were first introduced in the study of distributed optimization methods in (\cite{Tsitsiklis_TAC86}).
+Phase synchronization was observed in (\cite{VicsekEtAl95}) and its mathematical proof was given in (\cite{JadbabaieLinMorse03}).
+The robustness of the consensus algorithm to link/node failures and time-delays was studied in (\cite{SaberFaxMurray07_IEEE}).
+A central problem in consensus study is to investigate the influence of the interaction graph on the convergence or convergence speed of the multi-agent system dynamics.
+The interaction graph, which describes the information flow among the nodes, is often time-varying due to the complexity of the interaction patterns in practice.
+Both continuous-time and discrete-time models were studied for consensus algorithms with switching interaction graphs and joint connectivity conditions were established for linear models (\cite{Blondel_CDC2005,RenBeard05_TAC,CaoMing_SIAM08J2,HendrickxTAC13}).
+Nonlinear multi-agent dynamics have also drawn much attention (\cite{ShiGuodong_Automatica2009, MengZiyang_Automatica2013}) since in many practical problems the node dynamics are naturally nonlinear, e.g., the Kuramoto model (\cite{kuramoto1}).

-In this paper, we study consensus protocols over networks with antagonistic interactions under discrete-time dynamics and switching interaction graphs.
-We introduce the concept of modulus consensus in the sense that the moduli of the node states reach a consensus.
-Both unidirectional and bidirectional communications are considered.
-We show that modulus consensus is achieved if the switching interaction graph is uniformly jointly strongly connected for unidirectional communications, or infinitely jointly connected for bidirectional communications.
-In addition, a counterexample is constructed which indicates that quasi-strong connectivity of the interaction graph, i.e., the graph has a directed spanning tree, is not sufficient to guarantee modulus consensus even under fixed topology.
-These results generalize the work in (\cite{AltafiniPlosOne,Altafini_TAC13}), based on a key insight we obtained revealing that any interaction link, being cooperative or antagonistic, always contributes to the agreement of the moduli of the node states.

-The remainder of the paper is organized as follows.
-In Section \ref{sec:ps}, we give the detailed problem formulation and present the main results.
-The proofs of the results are then given in Section \ref{sec:proofs}.
-A simulation example and some brief concluding remarks are given in Sections \ref{sec:simulation} and \ref{sec:conclusion}.